cdapio/hydrator-plugins/core-plugins/docs/Joiner-batchjoiner.md

 If no value is given, or if an inner advanced join is being performed, the number of partitions will be determined by the value of 'spark.sql.shuffle.partitions' in the engine config, which defaults to 200.

+**Skewed Input Stage:**  Name of the skewed input stage.
+The skewed input stage is the one that contains many rows that join to the same row in the non-skewed stage.
+E.g. If stage A has 1,000,000 rows that join on the same row in stage B, then stage A is the skewed input stage.

+For more information about Data Skew, please see the **Skew** section of this documentation.

 **Distribution:** Enabling distribution will increase the level of parallelism when joining skewed data.
 A skewed join happens when a significant percentage of input records have the same key.
 Distribution is possible when the following conditions are met: